DarthStory/ProgramOfPrograms/README.md

 #

 ## Section 1.
 First project
 This is a program that a Dealership could use to work with inventory.
 It was my first project in my programming classes.
 These are "simple" and "incomplete".
-The longer I work with them the more I find myself stating, "I could do this or that", however, I should do this from the start so these are as I was instructed to accomplish.
+The longer I work with them the more I find myself stating, "I could do this or that", however, this is just to demonstrate my abilities, not be a full fledged program.
+I could not help but want to keep the information in a database as it felt that with at least one of my programs, I needed persistant data.
+All of our programs we learned nothing existed past the closure of the program.
+I added certain things to this Dealership Project to demonstrate that.
+I never actually learned how to connect to a database, how to implement a database, how to store passwords, or how to encrypt passwords.
+Everything that works with the Database was of my own want to do so.

 ## This is the instruction I was given: